Student Loan Refinance Interest RatesNovember 12, 2020

 Securing a lower Annual Percentage Rate (APR), often referred to as your interest rate, can potentially save you thousands over your loan term, depending on the state of your loans and your current financial status.
 When refinancing student loans, student loan refinancing lenders will look at a variety of factors to determine if you qualify and the interest rate you qualify for.

-Having a good credit score, reliable income, and a good debt-to-income ratio will show lenders that you are a responsible borrower and will give you the best chance to qualify for a lower interest rate.
+Having a good credit score, reliable income, and a good debt-to-income ratio will show lenders that you are a responsible borrower and will give you the best chance to qualify for a lower student loan interest rate.
 If you’re lacking in one or more of these areas, adding a cosigner who does meet the lender’s criteria may qualify you for a lower interest rate.

 When looking to refinance your student loans, you should compare rates from multiple lenders to see who can provide the best student loan refinancing rate for you.
 You can also utilize a student loan refinancing calculator to estimate your savings before pre-qualifying.
 Education Loan Finance (ELFI) offers very competitive student loan refinancing interest rates and flexible terms that can be adjusted to your goals and budget.*